 6. minor modification of a plan or programme subject to Art 3.2?
 (Art.3.3) Does the SPD set the framework for future development consent of projects (not just projects in Annexes to the EIA Directive)?
 (Art.
-3.4) provides detailed guidance to adopted Local Plan policy (minor modification).'
-Go to STAGE 8 pplicable 7.
-Is the SPD's sole purpose to serve national defence or civil emergency, OR is it a financial or budget plan or programme, OR is it co-financed by structural funds or EAGGF programmes 2000 to 2006/7?
+3.4) Is the SPD's sole purpose to serve national defence or civil emergency, OR is it a financial or budget plan or programme, OR is it co-financed by provides detailed guidance to adopted Local Plan policy (minor modification).'
+Go to STAGE 8 Not applicable Not applicable structural funds or EAGGF programmes 2000 to 2006/7?
 (Art.
-3.8, 3.9) Not a ipplicable 8.
+3.8, 3.9) 8.
 Is it likely to have a significant effect on the environment?
 (Art.
 3.4) N See Part 2, assessment of the likely significant effects on the environment.
 This concludes that the SPD is unlikely to have a significant effect on the Environment.
 DIRECTIVE DOES NOT REQUIRE SEA of the SPD

-Table 2: Determining the likely significance of effects of the Cullompton Town Centre MasterplanSPD on the environment
+Table 2: Determining the likely significance of effects of the Crediton Town Centre Masterplan SPD on the environment